FOREX-Euro falls to 5-week lows as debt crisis deepens

 * Ten appoints administrators after Murdoch pulls debt guarantee

-* More euro losses seen as crisis spreads to core Europe (Updates prices)
+* More euro losses seen as crisis spreads to core Europe (Updates prices, adds comment, details)

-NEW YORK, Nov 16 The euro fell to five-week lows against the dollar and yen on Wednesday as rising French and Italian borrowing costs heightened concerns about contagion in the euro zone debt crisis.
+NEW YORK, Nov 16 The euro hit five-week lows against the dollar and yen on Wednesday as rising French and Italian borrowing costs heightened worries about contagion in the euro zone debt crisis.

-Analysts expect the euro to remain under pressure as troubles in the periphery appear to be spreading to core nations in Europe with France the latest target of investor angst as policy makers remain behind the curve in finding a solution to the region's debt problems.
+Analysts expect the euro to remain under pressure as troubles in the periphery appear to be spreading to core nations in Europe, with France the latest target of investor angst, and as policy makers remain behind the curve in finding a solution to the region's debt problems.

-"The euro/dollar is being pushed and pulled by many things in the market of late, but ECB intervention in the Italian and Spanish bond markets seems to give the pair some support and comfort today," said Greg Michalowski, chief currency analyst at FXDD, a retail brokerage in New York.
-"Tomorrow Spain is scheduled to sell 4 billion 10 year bonds.
-How that auction goes will give the market a clue as to the real demand from investors."

 The common currency also came under pressure after Italian